 The proposed metric requires finding edges through mode connectivity between minima.
 One might argue that swapping only two neurons in the layer can result in a closely located pair of minima.
 While this holds for smaller pre-trained models, employing this approach for larger base models may lead to a sample that only contains dead neurons.
 As a result, $B^*_q$ can become very small, reducing the representative power of the manifold metric, as discussed in section \ref{sec:methodology}.
 On the other hand, using entirely random permutations may result in generated minima located very far from each other.
 This is again not desirable since it will result in high loss barriers.

 Therefore, as a trade-off between the distances between minima and the representative power of the metric, we iteratively sample $\lceil\log_2 l\rceil$ pairs of neurons and swap their position with replacement to obtain a new permutation.
 This way, the iteratively generated minima do not lie too far from one another in the loss landscape, making it easier to find edges between them.
 Based on the example shown in \autoref{fig:diag}, we illustrate our node generating approach in \autoref{fig:diag2}.
 We also plot evolution $b_i$ in \autoref{fig:alpha} which suggests that our sampling strategy approximate uniformity as $n$ increases.

-\subsubsection{Datasets and Models}
+\subsection{Datasets and Models}